 There are two mistakes one can make along the road to truth.
 Not going all the way, and not starting. – Siddhartha Gautama.

 Initiate Don’t Wait.

 The core message of the book (manifesto actually) is to start and get to the point of no return.
 Make things happen.
 To ship your finished work.
 That takes guts and passion.
 It is not always easy to ship but a cursory study of successful people will prove that successful people always ship.
-For example, world class programmers do not become masters of their fields until they start to learn through poking and observing/studying how the box reacts to their pokes.
+For example, world-class programmers do not become masters of their fields until they start to learn through poking and observing/studying how the box reacts to their pokes.
 The thing to start does not have to be earth shattering or world changing.
-In face, it can be simple things.
+In fact, it can be simple things.
 Obvious things.
 And NOW is the time to start.
 Start.
 Don’t stall.

 If A < B then POKE.
-Also explain the need to poke because people usually do not understand why you need to initiate and start.
+Also, explain the need to poke because people usually do not understand why you need to initiate and start.
 Don’t be a jerk and think people should understand just because it is self-evident to you.

 Poking or starting should imply you finish strongly.
 Know that there is no map and like all successful people you must create your own map as you go along.
 Be wrong and do not let that stop you from starting.
 Just start and drop irrational fears.
 Sure there will be scrutiny.
 There will be criticism but keep in mind that chances of finishing are higher if you start and who fails most…WINS.

 As if you did not hear the words poke and start too many times, the book ends with a final push to start.
 Remember the market is obsessed with novelty so starting often and always is a good thing.
 Start early because growth happens early and when it fails just answer with a big fat SO?
 Initiate and you’ll be pleasantly surprised at the awesome outcomes you never expected.

 Don’t control Don’t start for the sake of starting Don’t start to make an excuse for failing Now, GO GO GO!